symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

 For now this is the only configuration we need.
 Mastering the configuration of the different bundles will be handled in further tutorials.
-If you're looking for the configuration of a specific bundle take a look at the corresponding :doc:`reference entry</index>`.
+If you're looking for the configuration of a specific bundle take a look at the corresponding :doc:`bundles entry</index>`.